Kelly Moore (writer): Career

 Moore had left the Smith case in 1998, divorced Reed in 2000, and retired from practicing law.
 Awarded primary custody of her three children (Larkin, born in 1993, and Sinjin, born in 1996), Moore moved to Oregon.
 In 2009, Moore's eldest, Tucker, began to research Moore's genealogy, which can be traced through Commander Moore to Stephen Hopkins, Jamestown colonist and signer of the Mayflower Compact.
 Tucker located a box in the family attic which held Moore and Reed's earliest notes on and drafts of the Amber House story.
 Believing the concept well-suited for young adult literature, Tucker persuaded her mother to collaborate on a novel; Moore's daughter Larkin was later included in the collaboration, as well.
 The ladies sold their novel (and two sequels) to the Arthur A. Levine imprint of Scholastic Press in 2011.
 Amber House was released to positive reviews on October 1, 2012.
 Its sequels, Neverwas and Otherwhen, were slated for 2014 and 2015, respectively.

 On July 26, 2016, Moore was present and bore witness to the shooting death of her brother Shane Moore, as he was entering their mother's home in violation of a court order directing him to keep away from Moore and her daughter Tucker.
 The killing was committed by Tucker, who pled not guilty by reason of self-defense.
 Although Tucker finally accepted a plea deal during the explosion of the COVID epidemic after waiting nearly four years to bring her case to trial before a jury, Moore continues to maintain that Shane was lunging for the gun in Tucker's hand when it went off and that her daughter was innocent of any wrongdoing.
+However, video footage found on Ms. Reed's cellphone by law enforcement and shared on NBC's Dateline, shows that Shane Moore wasn't near the front door nor his sister at the time he was shot, nor was there a physical altercation taking place.